How to Install and Use Portainer to Manage Docker Containers

 You can now manage your remote Docker environment through Portainer, just like your local one.

-Manage remote Docker environment.
+Manage a remote Docker environment.

-Manage remote Docker environment.
+Manage a remote Docker environment.

 Conclusion